DengPingFan/D3NetBenchmark/README.md

 # D3Net (TNNLS2020)
-Rethinking RGB-D Salient Object Detection: Models, Datasets, and Large-Scale Benchmarks, submit to IEEE TNNLS 2020 Please refer to our website page (http://dpfan.net/d3netbenchmark/) for more details.
+Rethinking RGB-D Salient Object Detection: Models, Datasets, and Large-Scale Benchmarks, IEEE TNNLS 2020 Please refer to our website page (http://dpfan.net/d3netbenchmark/) for more details.
 The code will coming soon.

 ## Training and Testing Sets